digidotcom/xbee-python/doc/user_doc/communicating_with_xbee_devices.rst

 ------------------------------

 Some Zigbee applications may require communication with third-party (non-Digi) RF modules.
-These applications often send and receive data of different public profiles such as Home Automation or Smart Energy to other modules.
+These applications often send and receive data on different public profiles such as Home Automation or Smart Energy to other modules.

 XBee Zigbee modules offer a special type of frame for this purpose.
 Explicit